Mid-Level Management Certificate (MLMC)

 - Listening for a Change: Skills for Dialogue OR The Art of Conflict Transformation

-- Workplace Negotiation Skills for Problem Solving and Everyday Issues (will be offered Sep 19, 2018) OR Workplace Negotiation Skills–Special Women’s Section (will be offered Oct 17, 2018)
+- Workplace Negotiation Skills for Problem Solving and Everyday Issues OR Workplace Negotiation Skills–Special Women’s Section

-- The Joy of Meetings: Recipes for Success OR Problem Analysis and Problem Solving OR Team Leadership and Facilitation Skills [counts as two]
+- The Joy of Meetings: Recipes for Success OR Problem Analysis and Problem Solving (coming Spring 2019) OR Team Leadership and Facilitation Skills [counts as two]

 Professionals take on management responsibilities sometimes gradually and sometimes suddenly through promotion, job change, or even entrepreneurial initiatives.
 Management is a complex undertaking and best practices are evolving.
 Common sense and intuition are not enough to ensure that effective strategies are employed, and occasionally managers need to unlearn what they may believe about what works.